gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 ## Underground

+"Leg go!"
-Maddy screamed.
+Maddy shouted.
 She tried to pull her leg free, bu the tentacle's grip was iron-strong.
-"Help!
-Help!"
 She flung pawfuls of dirt and dead leaves at the tentacle as it dragged her across the floor.

-Dockety scraped through the door behind her and flung itself at the tentacle.
+Dockety scraped back through the door behind her.
 "Release!
-Release!" it rasped, grabbing the loop around Maddy's leg and straining to pull it off her.
+Release!" it rasped, grabbing the loop around Maddy's leg and straining until its motors whined, but the swamp slime was too slick to get a solid grip.

 Maddy kicked again and again but couldn't get her ankle free.
 "Release!
 Imperative!
 Release!"
-Dockety hit the tentacle with its heavy manipulator and grabbed it again, but the swamp slime was too slick to get a solid grip.
+Dockety whacked the tentacle with its heavy manipulator.

 "Maddy!"
 Sindy ran back into the room.
-With her hands under Maddy's armpits she pulled until her feet slipped out from under her.
+Putting her hands under Maddy's armpits she pulled until her feet slipped out from under her.
 "Get off her!" she shrieked at the tentacle.

-Panic rising in her throat
+Panic rose in Maddy's throat.
-Maddy jackknifed and fumbled with her bootlace, cursing herself for having tied it so well.
+She jackknifed forward and fumbled with her bootlace, cursing herself for having tied it so well.
-The braided string was clagged with mud and so damp that it might as well have been dipped in glue.
+The braided string was so clagged with mud that it might as well have been dipped in glue.
-"Come on come on," she muttered frantically.
+"Come on come on come *on*," she muttered frantically.
 There!
 Her fingers finally found purchase.
-She pulled one end loose and hastily undid the rest of the knot.
+She pulled one end of the lace loose and hastily undid the rest of the knot.

 "Pull!" she yelled at Dockety.
+"Pull hard!"
 The bot hauled back on the tentacle.
 Maddy braced the heel of her other boot against it and yanked her trapped foot free.

 As she scrambled to her feet
 the tentacle realized its prey had somehow escaped.
-It threw the boot across the room and lashed out again.
+It tossed the boot across the room and lashed out again.

 "I've got it!"
 Sindy cried,
 snatching up the boot.

 "Just get out of here!"
 Maddy shouted.
-She threw herself across the room, grabbed the lever that had opened the door, and pushed up with all her might.
+She grabbed the lever that had opened the door and pushed it up with all her might.
 It didn't budge.

 "What about this one?"